jex441/turbosrc-astro/src/content/blog/announcing-turbosrc.md

 ![Vote directly on pull requests](/votebuttons.png)

 *Vote directly on pull requests*

+We have made a cloud hosted version available to alpha users.
+It comes with a web extension that works for Github projects - incentivizing developers, democratizing code development, and lowering the day-to-day burden of maintainers in ways once unimagined.
+More code hosts other than Github are to come, including a stand-alone web and cli app.

 Alpha access is available to lobste.rs users here on [turbosrc.org](https://turbosrc.org/#alpha).